HumanSignal/label-studio/docs/source/guide/webhook_reference.md

 Sent when an annotation is updated.
 See how to [set up a webhook for this event](webhooks.html)

 ### Webhook payload details

+The webhook payload includes the name of the action and some additional annotation data.
+The annotation-relevant data is the same as is included in the [response when you update an annotation using the API](/api#operation/api_annotations_partial_update).

 | Key | Type | Description |
 | --- | --- | --- |